ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 @subsubsection usg31a05 3.2.5 PCI Express Qualification Tool – PEQT module The PCIe Qualification Tool consists is used to qualify the PCIe bus on which the GPU is connected.
-The qualification test will be capable of determining the following characteristics of the PCIe bus interconnect to a GPU:
+The qualification test is capable of determining the following characteristics of the PCIe bus interconnect to a GPU:

 1. Support for Gen 3 atomic completers